-I loved the experience of running through the grand streets of Paris and past so many landmarks but behind the smiles there was a disappointment with the performance.
+I loved the experience of running through the grand streets and architecture of Paris and the course took in so many landmarks but behind the smiles there was a disappointment with the performance.
 Only three weeks before I’d comfortably run the East Hull 20 whilst jetlagged in just under 2:19; a faster pace than my marathon PB.

 It was a blip, but a couple of weeks later I knocked two minutes off my half marathon best at the North Lincs Half to take it down to 1:25.
 Plantar fasciitis struck my other foot, so this time I bought a bike and did some long rides around East Yorkshire.
 This was fun but it was only maintaining my fitness and deep down I was frustrated at losing yet more time.
 Occasionally I wondered whether a genuine attempt at sub 3 hour marathon would elude me.